ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

 maker_opts.ctl -- This is the key control file that will be subject to change for each round of maker.
 ###############################################################################
 ```
-I will only use blastn, blastx, tblastx, repeatmasker, exonerate, snap, gmhmme3(GeneMark), augustus, and tRNAscan.
-FGENESH cost money, so skipped that one.
+I will only use blastn, blastx, tblastx, repeatmasker, exonerate, snap, gmhmme3(GeneMark), and augustus.
+FGENESH costs, so skipped that one.

 To ensure proper parsing of the files, make sure that there are no spaces between the equal sign and the path to the files.
 See my examples below